Joecstarr/joe-starr.com/content/resources/cont_frac_convert/index.md

 # Instructions

-Twist vectors here are space seperated lists of integers.
+Twist vectors here are space separated lists of integers.

-A rational number here is "/" seperating two integers.
+A rational number here is "/" separating two integers.

 ---